mikhaelsantos/songsAPI/README.md

 ## Description

 Flask API which operates over a Song list and allows users to rate each song from 1 to 5.
+The project was developed with a mongodb running on a docker container.

+For ease of testing the **Docker (MongoDB + API + Data)** step by step should be pretty much bullet proof and was tested with Docker version 17.06.0-ce.

 ## Features